 They had to ditch the middle finger costume for a peace sign due to rules against profanity.
 This was a fun performance of a fun song.
 It deserved a few more points than just 3 from the jury.

 Oh Victoria, still such a beautiful song and beautifully performed, and presented.
+Personally, it was flawless.
 That was a photo of her father she had on stage and in the green room.
-Eleventh place would be way lower than hoped, and the public probably went off her as they had France and Switzerland for their sentimental votes.
+Eleventh place would be way lower than hoped, and the public probably bypassed her as they had France and Switzerland for their sentimental votes.
 She was third in her semi with solid points from both jury and public.

 My prediction to win, and they didn’t disappoint.
 Despite seeing them perform so often, both at Eurovision at their national final, I enjoyed this performance the most.
 No doubt lost most of the “zany, wacky” category of votes to Iceland.
 Eighth is still a good result, and I loved one of the “We are the winners of Eurovision” guys from 2006 reading the votes.

 Voila, voila, voila.
 OK, I get it.
 Voila!
 I sort of get what people see in it, and what they see I just don’t like.
-I appreciate the artistry and I didn’t need to smack my head in this time.
+I appreciate the artistry and I didn’t need to smack my head in this time to get through the song.
 Mostly, I thank France for being here for making Italy’s win that much more exciting.

 Efendi’s vocals are so striking at the start, and the staging is excellent.
 The main negative is the song overall isn’t that strong, and once you’ve seen that climactic finale already, the impact is lost.
-Still very good, and kudos to the dancers, their professionalism and choice of atire.
+Still excellent, and kudos to the dancers, their professionalism and choice of attire.

 A bit of a fallen entity after seeing it so often now.
 The song was always a bit superficial, and the staging perfunctory.
 Did much better with the public for his 18th placed finish.

-Nice voice and graphically effects; the song was never anything much beyond its African beat.
+Nice voice and graphical effects; the song was never anything much beyond its rather infectious African beat.

 24 Italy – Måneskin – Zitti E Buoni – 8